GtafanWRLD/PO_AI_Translate/README.md

-# 📝 PO GPT Translator
+# 📝 PO AI Translator

 A powerful localization automation tool for translating `.po` files from **Russian into over 30 languages** using **OpenAI GPT-3.5**.
 Designed to preserve formatting, optimize performance, and reduce redundant translations.